-7.1 Dispatch, Bids/Offers, and Constraints Target State
+9.1 Dispatch, Bids/Offers, and Constraints Target State

-AEMO's core market Dispatch and Constraints platform is at end of technical life and the technologies which underpin this platform are legacy.
+AEMO's core market Dispatch and Constraints platform is at the end of its technical life and the technologies which underpin this platform are legacy.
 There is a rapidly diminishing footprint of resources in the contract market with skills in these technologies available.